neimad/travis-python/README.md

  - if the patch version is ignored (e.g. `3.7`) the latest matching stable version available is installed, if any,
- - if only the major version is specified (e.g. `3`) the latest matching stable version available is installed, if any,
+ - if only the major version is specified (e.g. `3`) the latest matching stable version available is installed, if any.

 > :warning: Version constraints (e.g. `~`, `^` or `*`) are NOT supported.